whdinata/mestara-034cd/berdaya.md

       - title: Women empower women
         subtitle: >-
-          The goal of the program is to empowering and improving the life of young women in rural area in Indonesia.
+          The goal of the program is to empowering and improving the life of young women in rural area in Indonesia

-          We aim to promote the awareness of sexual health and their potential in order to help them gain control of their own welfare.
-Mestara wants to be part of empowering these women by provide them with skills that enable them to be financially independent, resulting in a positive change to escape poverty.
         content: >-
           We provide free training for women who live in poor rural households, to help them discover income-generating opportunities and enhance